Homeade Laundry Soap: How and WhyOn April 10, 2018 by Kari

 - Shred your Zote soap.

 - Melt shredded Zote soap in 4 cups hot water.
 Place on stove with medium to medium high heat and stir until completely melted.
 This is the hardest step for me.
 It sounds so easy but for whatever reason my soap just doesn’t seem to melt as easy as it sounds so be prepared.
-Should take about 10-15 minutes.
+Should take about 10-15 minutes. *Pro tip: Melt a little at a time.
+It will take just as long but it will melt more evenly.

 - Fill 5 gallon bucket halfway with hot water and then add melted soap.
 Stir this up a bit.